 AAC: A Community Care Provider for Veteran Care

-In these instances, community care providers can make sure these veterans don’t fall through the gaps and get the help and treatment they need.
-In order to best serve the veteran community in need of substance use treatment, it was imperative that AAC’s facilities became community care providers (CCP).
+In these instances, community care providers can make sure these Veterans don’t fall through the gaps and get the help and treatment they need.
+To best serve the Veteran community in need of substance use treatment, AAC’s facilities became community care providers (CCP).

 Why We Became a Community Care Provider